 Tell your kids to trust their gut if they have suspicions.
 If they ever feel uncomfortable or threatened by anything online, encourage them to tell you.

 Midway ISD has excellent counseling staff at every school.
-You may contact that particular campus to reach the counselor office.
+You may reach out to your child's specific campus for support.

 *This list is not intended to be a list of recommendations from Midway.
 The list is simply a convenient consolidation of contact info of local counseling providers.